meetuparchive/learn-rust/class1.md

 emma.read(&book);
 ```

-You will sometimes need restrict implementations to types that also implement some other behavior.
+You will sometimes need to restrict implementations to types that also implement some other behavior.
 This provides you certain guarantees when your default implementation needs to know more about the abstract
 type which will fill in the rest of implementation.